pedro742k2/pedro742k2/README.md

 - 👋 Hi, I’m Pedro Batista

-- 👀 I’m interested in learning new things every day, particularly in web and mobile development, electronics and IoT
+- 👀 I’m interested in learning new things every day, particularly in computer sience, math, electronics and IoT

-- 🌱 I’m currently learning JavaScript, Typescript and Kotlin
+- 🌱 I’m currently learning Typescript, Elixir and perfecting my React Native skills

-- 💞️ I’m looking to collaborate on almost any kind of project.
+- 💞️ I’m looking to collaborate on any kind of project.
 I'm looking for experience in the area and developing my skills!

-- 📫 If you want to reach me, here's my email: batista742k2@gmail.com
+- 📫 If you want to reach me, here's my work email: batista742k2@gmail.com

 <!---
 pedro742k2/pedro742k2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.